zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/06-sinhala-amazon.md

 [Msdiv 10] (#msdiv10) {#msdiv10 .ref .msdiv} [Msdiv 11] (#msdiv11) {#msdiv11
 .ref .msdiv}

-[APZ 11.4] (#apz11 .4) {#apz11 .4 .ref .apz} "Will I say to whoever is the great man” is the aperty male, the main male is the main male PuIt shall be said that the Rushaya is the high man.
+[APZ 11.4] (#apz11 .4) {#apz11 .4 .ref .apz} "Will I say to whoever is the great man" is the aperty male, the main male is the main male PuIt shall be said that the Rushaya is the high man.
 I will indicate it.
 It is I will do the business.

 [APZ 11.5] (#apz11 .5) {#apz11 .5 .ref .apz} "Hello Shariputra Stationers
 He said this unto the congregations.
-'Lord, the great man is the great man says, 'How much does the Lord say is the great man?”
+'Lord, the great man is the great man says, 'How much does the Lord say is the great man?"
 Ready.
 Shariputra, I say the great man, because I have marrow hearts.
 Free Hearts I will not say the great man as there is.
 Shariputra, How to Mold Hearts Is there?
 Shariputra, living here according to the sew study.